astg606/ai_foundation_earth_science/README.md

 In addtion to the above considerations, we need to ensure that FMs are scientifically validated and their results are reproducible to support reliable and trustworthy Earth Science research.
 A possible step towards trustworthyness is to develop explainable AI (models capable of generating decisions that a human could understand and interpret).

+## Sample applications of FMs in Earth Science

+__Earth Monitoring__
+- FMs assist in monitoring changes on the planet, such as tracking wildfires, ice melting, floods, and vegetation growth.
+They can automatically detect and remove clouds from satellite images.

+__Climate & Weather Forecasting__
+- FMs enable high-resolution weather forecasting, ocean wave prediction, and analysis of climate events and patterns.

+__Agriculture & Urban Planning__
+- FMs support use cases in high-precision agriculture, urban, and regional planning by helping analyze land use patterns.
+   They are used to detect drought stress or disease outbreaks, canopy loss in near real-time across large forested areas, to identify damaged buildings and roads, to detect unplanned urban sprawl,.

+__Data Quality Control__
+- FMs can automate processes like identifying and removing low-quality satellite images, ensuring a higher quality dataset for monitoring.

+Some notable FMs include:
+- Aurora (Bodnar C., Bruinsma W.P., Lucic A. et al., 2025): large-scale foundation model trained on more than one million hours of diverse geophysical data.
+   It produces forecasts for any collection of Earth system variables at any desired resolution.
+   The model consists of three parts:
+   (1) an encoder that converts heterogeneous inputs into a universal latent three-dimensional (3D) representation;
+   (2) a processor that evolves the representation forward in time; and (3) a decoder that translates the standard 3D representation back into physical predictions.
+- Prithvi WxC (Schmude J., Roy S., Trojak  W. et al., 2024): Described below.
+- SatVision-TOA (Spradlin et al., 2024):
+   A foundation model pre-trained on 14-band MODIS Top-Of-Atmosphere radiance imagery, designed for coarse-resolution, all-sky remote sensing data.
+   It can be applied for 3D cloud retrieval and atmospheric monitoring.

 ### Evaluation tools